 His coronation took place on 12 May 1937, which was the date that had been intended as Edward’s coronation.
 His mother, Queen Mary, breaking with tradition, attended the coronation in a show of support for her second son.

-After the coronation, the King and Queen traveled to the United States and Canada in 1939.
+After the coronation, the King and Queen travelled to the United States and Canada in 1939.
 He was the first Canadian sovereign to visit the North American country.
 They visited the United States on the invitation of President Franklin D. Roosevelt, where the President and King forged a strong bond.
-It was not long after their return to Britain, that the country declared war on Germany and entered World War Two.
+It was not long after their return to Britain that the country declared war on Germany and entered World War Two.

 Both the King and Queen were known to travel around the country to bolster morale during the war.
 Famously, he and his wife chose to stay in London during the German bombing raids.
 While they officially stayed in Buckingham Palace, many evenings they spent the night at Windsor Castle.
 The King and Queen were very close to death when two German bombs exploded in a Buckingham Palace courtyard on 13 September.
 The Queen famously said, “I am glad we have been bombed.
 It makes me feel we can look the East End in the face.”
 George VI visited the British forces abroad in locations such as North Africa, Malta, and Normandy.

-Lord Hailsham, a senior politician suggested that Princess Elizabeth and Princess Margaret be evacuated to Canada.
+Lord Hailsham, a senior politician, suggested that Princess Elizabeth and Princess Margaret be evacuated to Canada.
 However, their mother would hear nothing of it.
 She said, “The children won’t go without me.
 I won’t leave without the King.
 And the King will never leave.”

 After the war had ended in 1945, crowds chanted for His Majesty in front of Buckingham during the celebrations.
 The royal family, alongside Winston Churchill, appeared on the balcony in front of the public that had gathered.